rjb7731/Applydirect/README.md

 # Applydirect

-Filter recruitment companies from indeed.co.uk & reed.co.uk and apply directly to job roles for candidates with limited experience within a given area (candidates with limited experience have a better chance of success by applying directly to roles)
+Filter recruitment companies from indeed.co.uk & reed.co.uk and apply directly to companies listing jobs roles.

+I designed this to help candidates with limited experience apply directly for role, more junior candidates have a better chance of applying directly as its unlikely a company would pay a recuiter for candidates with minimal experience.
+Also enables information to be gathered from companies who frequently list job roles.